web-auth/webauthn-framework/doc/webauthn/PublicKeyCredentialRequest.md

 );
 ```

-If the Relaying Party ID is not set in the `$publicKeyCredentialRequestOptions`, the host from the HTTP request will be used.
+If the Relying Party ID is not set in the `$publicKeyCredentialRequestOptions`, the host from the HTTP request will be used.

 If no exception is thrown, the response is valid and you can continue the authentication of the user: